dstefanescu7/AST-demo-pages/README.md

 ### Support or contact

-If you have any questions about these pages or would like to submit feedback, please feel free to contact Diana Stefanescu over Slack or e-mail (diana.stefanescu@xandr.com).
+If you have any questions about these pages or would like to submit feedback, please feel free to reach out in #ast-demo-pages Slack channel or contact Diana Stefanescu over e-mail (diana.stefanescu@xandr.com) or Slack.